Kenneth Slessor: Early life

 Slessor was born Kenneth Adolphe Schloesser in Orange, New South Wales.
-As a boy, he lived in England for a time with his parents and in Australia visited the mines of rural New South Wales with his father, a Jewish mining engineer whose father and grandfather had been distinguished musicians in Germany.
+As a boy, he lived in England with his parents until 1903, when the family moved to Sydney.
+In Australia he visited the mines of rural New South Wales with his father, a Jewish mining engineer whose father and grandfather had been distinguished musicians in Germany.

 His family moved to Sydney in 1903.
 Slessor attended Mowbray House School (1910–1914) and the Sydney Church of England Grammar School (1915–1918), where he began to write poetry.
 His first published poem, "Goin'", about a wounded digger in Europe, remembering Sydney and its icons, appeared in The Bulletin in 1917.
 Slessor passed the 1918 NSW Leaving Certificate with first-class honours in English and joined the Sydney Sun as a journalist.
 In 1919, seven of his poems were published.
 He married for the first time in 1922.

 Career

 Slessor made his living as a newspaper journalist, mostly for The Sun, and was a war correspondent during World War II (1939–1945).
 In that capacity, he reported not only from Australia but from Greece, Syria, Libya, Egypt, and New Guinea.

 Slessor also wrote on rugby league football for the popular publication Smith's Weekly.
+He was also a film critic and wrote a treatment for a movie on Charles Kingsford-Smith that was not used.

 The bulk of Slessor's poetic work was produced before the end of World War II.
 His poem "Five Bells"—relating to Sydney Harbour, time, the past, memory, and the death of the artist, friend and colleague of Slessor at Smith's Weekly, Joe Lynch—remains probably his best known poem, followed by "Beach Burial", a tribute to Australian troops who fought in World War II.

 In 1965, Australian writer Hal Porter wrote of having met and stayed with Slessor in the 1930s.
 He described Slessor as: